axonops/documentation/docs/how-to/setup-log-collection.md

 The default setup will collect Cassandra system.log, axon-agent.log and axon-java-agent.log.
 You can update the path of your cassandra system.log if it's located in a different folder by updating the **filename** field.
 The **newlineregex** is used by the log collector to handle multilines logs.
 Default **newlineregex** should be ok unless you've customized cassandra logs.

-Once all is setup, you should see events from the agents and logs from the log files you've specified.
+Once all is setup and submit is pressed, you should see events from the agents and logs from the log files you've specified.

 !!! infomy